South Australia is turning world leading renewable energy into a world leading green economy.

 Globally, the transition to net-zero has been estimated to be a $70 trillion to $100 trillion economic opportunity.
 This includes shifting the energy mix away from fossil fuels toward zero-emissions electricity and other low-emission energy sources such as green hydrogen.
 It also requires significant investments in data infrastructure and analytics capability which will underpin opportunities to turn this data into economic value by better accounting for carbon in the economy.

-In accelerating South Australia’s transition to a green economy, the Department for Trade and Investment is undertaking strategic projects related to data and technology, green energy production and agricultural production, and agricultural production including value-adding to waste products.
+We are undertaking strategic projects related to data and technology, green energy production and agricultural production, and agricultural production including value-adding to waste products.

 South Australia's green economy